Sam-Mina-engineer/Mina-Portfolio/README.md

 I am having a hard time getting the background to keep the color gradient.
 I think I am going to do a Git Push before I get too messy with this.
 I still can't get the background color gradient to go all the way down the page.
 I added height: 100vh; so that it will fill 100% of the height viewport, but it is still not working.
 I got the color gradient to work by removing the margin top that allowed me to push the Work section lower on the page.
 Now I need to try to lower it again.
+I showed the Xpert Learning assistant my code thus far and asked it how to move that section down.
+I also had the Xpert Learning assistant review the way I had the color gradient go down the page.